skergoat/baromaire/README.md

 5. open MAMP or XAMP.
 Go to Preferences > Serveur and choose "baromaire" folder

-6. start MAMP or XAMP
+6. start MAMP or XAMP.

+7. Go http://[my-localhost-server] and then watch the website